-The Village Halls Trust
+The Village Halls

-Its Committee Members
+And Its Management Committee Members

-About the Riding Mill Village Hall Trust
+About the Riding Mill Village Hall's

 The Parish Hall was built in 1926 with funds raised by public subscription.
 The Church of England supplied the balance necessary to make the purchase and the hall was built on the old Butts Green on Millfield Road.
-The owners continue to be the Newcastle Diocesan Society and the Parochial Church Council who lease the building and grounds to the VHT on a long lease on a ‘peppercorn’ rent.
+The owners continue to be the Newcastle Diocesan Society and the Parochial Church Council who leased the building and grounds to the charity on a long lease with a ‘peppercorn’ rent.
 The building has been extensively extended and renovated in recent years.
 A foyer was built to the front, which now accommodates the very popular ‘cafe at the foyer’ on Monday and Friday mornings.
 Sizeable storage areas were built to the side of the hall to house equipment.
 The kitchen was completely refitted in 2018.
 Also in that year, a garage was built to provide additional storage space, and what is now the Peace Garden landscaped and re-turfed to the rear of the hall.

 The former reading room was gifted by Sir Percy Loraine of Styford in 1948 to trustees for the benefit of the village.
 Built at the turn of the last century, the reading room has been over the years a local library and games room, a YMCA for troops during WW2, a hall for local dances, a dinner hall for the school, and a youth centre.